 Sports: HJH students have the opportunity to participate in the following interscholastic sports: Cross Country, Football, Volleyball, Basketball, and Track.
 These are school sponsored sports.
 There may be other community sports clubs that use HJH facilities but are not part of Holt Public School Athletics.

 This dance is for 8th grade HJH students only.
-Students are encouraged to wear semi-formal dress clothing such as dress pants, collared shirts, (ties and sport coats optional), or dresses.
-Hoodies are not permitted.
+Students are encouraged to wear semi-formal dress.
 Students that are assigned 3 or more days of out-of-school suspension during the school year may not attend the Farewell Dance.
 Students must attend school at least 3 full class periods on the day of the dance.

 Collections and money-raising projects, other than the annual holiday basket drive, must receive prior approval from the Administration.
 Selling candy or other items for personal profit or non-school groups is forbidden.